 Many pilots, students and kids also appreciate the techniques – gaining great results on exams.
 People have been using Memo to remember presentations, languages, seduction patterns, dances, karate patterns, chess and poker.
 Many people use the techniques frequently to remember ideas they get, arguments in negotiations, to remember riddles and stories, appointments and names.
 Enter the world of Memo – and try yourself!

-Oddbjørn By (born on a Friday in 1981) from Norway has written two books on memory.
-Memo – and The Memo Handbook.
+Oddbjørn By (born on a Friday in 1981) from Norway has written ten books on memory.
+The most famous is Memo – and The Memo Handbook.
 He is three times Norwegian Champion.
 In 2006 he broke a world record in memorizing numbers.
 In his memory debut in the Memory World Cup in 2004, he remembered 315 cards (6 decks + 3 cards) in correct order after looking at them for thirty minutes.
 Oddbjørn is convinced that everybody can do the same.

 Oddbjørn has shown through tv-programs and news features in several countries that Memo with correct use can have an enormous effect.
 Both to your school results and motivation – and at work and everyday life.
 Also, his competitors in the friendly and energetic memory competitions are every year performing outstanding results – showing what humans like me and you are capable of with the right tools.

 His brother, Håkon, was an early guinea pig for some of the techniques.
 He has worked closely with Oddbjørn on several books, with a special focus on adapting them to new markets – incl. translating the first book into English and working with publishers in Taiwan and South Korea on those editions.
-He lives in London, where he has competed in World Memory Championships.
-He can memorize 312 binary digits (totally, utterly useless, but hey…).
+He lives in London, and he has also competed in World Memory Championships.